 It's a frantic deranged noir film, magnificently directed, superbly edited and acted.
 With two never before seen sequences : An ice hockey game shot in black light and especially a couple of suave pedophiles in their paradise for children that reminds of The 5,000 Fingers of Dr T.

-Directed by: Wayne Kramer.
-Produced by: Andrew Pfeffer.
-Screenplay by: Wayne Kramer.
+Direction: Wayne Kramer.
+Production: Andrew Pfeffer.
+Screenplay: Wayne Kramer.
 Editing: Arthur Coburn.
 Photography: Jim Whitaker.
 With: Paul Walker, Cameron Bright, Vera Farmiga, Chazz Palminteri.

 12 September 2019 19:00